Glossary

 Federal Reserve

-The central bank of the United States and major regulatory agency for many commercial banks.
+The central bank of the U.S. and the major regulatory agency for many commercial banks.

 Fee simple